 Contributions receivable are all due within one year, are recorded at net realizable value or at net present value based on projected cash flows, and represent unconditional amounts committed to the Foundation.
-Contributions receivable due in more than one year are discounted to present value based on management's estimate of the risk of adjusted rate of return.
-The discount on contributions receivable was \$25 at March 31, 2021.
-Management determines the allowance for doubtful accounts based upon review of outstanding receivables, historical collection information, and existing economic conditions.
-Management believes that all contributions receivable are collectible at March 31, 2021, and accordingly, no allowance for uncollectible receivables has been established.
+Management determines the allowance for doubtful receivables based upon review of outstanding receivables, historical collection information, and existing economic conditions.
+Management believes that all contributions receivable are collectible at March 31, 2022, and accordingly, no allowance for uncollectible receivables has been established.